DecentM/minecraft-servers/spectrum/config/travelers-journal/travelers_journal.md

 [page]
 **Trains**
 Sneak and right click a minecart to start a chain, then right click another minecart to create a link.
 Linked carts travel with each other, like a train!

+Place gravel under rails to make minecarts run at top speed.